TEJU4SEGUN/LITA-Capstone-project/README.md

 Each folder and files servs a specific purpose, from data storage to scripts,notebooks,and reports,ensuring the project is well-documented and easy to navigate.

 Below is a summary of the project structure.
+## Dataset
+The original dataset can be accessed directly in the ['data/'SalesData.xlsx) folder of this repository